About the College

 Courses run in the daytime, evening or weekend, meaning you can fit your learning around the rest of your life.
 The Mary Ward Centre has developed a reputation as the friendly place to learn – this is because as well as getting first rate teaching, students also receive the support and encouragement they need to help them get the most from their learning.

-Some of our courses, including some dance movement classes as well as our counselling training, take place at our other site near Holborn station – 10 Great Turnstile, WC1V 7JU.
+Some of our courses, including some dance movement classes, take place at our other site near Holborn station – 10 Great Turnstile, WC1V 7JU.
 All classrooms are equipped with excellent facilities, technology and tools for each course.
 Students will be advised if they need to bring any additional materials.

 What can you do here?